 New to Zoom?
 Take a look at Videos and On-Demand Training Sessions

-- Use a per-meeting ID not your Personal Meeting ID - See Scheduling Zoom Meetings
+- Use a Meeting ID, not your Personal Meeting ID - see Scheduling Zoom Meetings

 - Enable the Waiting Room Feature - See Zoom Waiting Rooms.
 This feature is now enabled by default.